Self-Care That Includes a Balance of Fitness and Relaxation

 Pairing exercise with a blend of healthy eating, plenty of rest, and activities that promote relaxation is the best recipe for self-care.
 For most people, moderate exercise hits the sweet spot.
 A balance of fitness and relaxation is good for the body and good for the soul.

 The X10 Meta-Blog (Voted Top 10 Knee Blog of 2018)

-We call it a “Meta-Blog” because we step back and give you a broad perspective on all aspects of knee health, surgery and recovery and such subjects as vitamin D and knee replacement.
+We call it a “Meta-Blog” because we step back and give you a broad perspective on all aspects of knee health, surgery and recovery and such subjects as a balance of fitness and relaxation.

 In this one-of-a-kind blog we gather together great thinkers, doers, writers related to Knee Surgery, Recovery, Preparation, Care, Success and Failure.
 Meet physical therapists, coaches, surgeons, patients, and as many smart people as we can gather to create useful articles for you.
 Whether you have a surgery upcoming, in the rear-view mirror, or just want to take care of your knees to avoid surgery, you should find some value here.
 Executive Editor: PJ Ewing (email@example.com)